AWS RDS Schedule Reboot

 Why Database Reboots Matter

 Unlike application servers that developers reboot regularly, database instances often run for months without restarts.
 This can lead to accumulated memory usage, delayed application of certain configuration changes, and missed opportunities to apply critical security patches that require restarts.
+A reboot can easily fix a memory leak and leave you with a beautiful cloudwatch graph like this:

 When you're scheduling RDS reboot operations manually, it's easy to forget or postpone them until performance issues force your hand.
 Automated scheduling ensures your databases get the maintenance they need on a predictable